mshelby/Smart_Speaker/README.md

 # BarrelSat One

+**Timeless beauty with modern capability.**

+A premium, fully local smart speaker that honors classic proportions and craftsmanship while delivering exceptional modern performance.

+## Design Philosophy

+I believe beautiful objects should feel like they belong to a longer timeline.
+They should honor classic proportions, craftsmanship, and timeless aesthetics, while quietly incorporating modern functionality and performance.

+I’m drawn to classic architecture and traditional methods not for nostalgia, but because they have already proven what is beautiful and enduring over centuries.
+My goal is to take that inherited sense of "quiet quality" and beauty, and pair it with honest modern engineering — so the object doesn’t just look timeless, it also works exceptionally well in the present.

+# BarrelSat One

 A premium, fully local smart speaker designed as a spiritual successor to the Amazon Echo 4th Gen, built with superior acoustics, thoughtful craftsmanship, and complete privacy.

 ![BarrelSat One - Hero](Images/BarrelSat_One_Hero.png)